Completing Moody's friction diagram in the turbulent transitional regime: Introduction

-It is well accepted that Poiseuille pipe flow is linearly stable \cite[]{kerswell2005} and a finite amplitude disturbance is required to cause a transition to turbulence \cite[]{mullin2011experimental}.
-In practice the amplitude of the disturbance required for transition is large in the range of $Re$ studied here and obtaining systematic behaviour using a direct approach of introducing a disturbance over the required range of $Re$ is fraught with difficulties \cite[]{darbyshire1995transition}.
-Hence we circumvented these complications by starting from a well-defined state: turbulence at a value $Re$ above the transition regime.
-We then perform a quench, quickly reducing $Re$ to a target value in the transition regime, and observe the ensuing decay.
+In this work we minimize the influence of initial conditions and determine whether it is possible to establish a single friction curve in the transitional regime.
+It is well accepted that Poiseuille pipe flow is linearly stable~\cite{kerswell2005} and a finite amplitude disturbance is hence required to cause transition to turbulence~\cite{mullin2011experimental}.
+In practice the amplitude and form of the disturbance required for transition are both significant factors in the range of $Re$ studied here and obtaining systematic behavior by introducing a disturbance is fraught with difficulties~\cite{darbyshire1995transition}.
+Hence we attempt to circumvent these potential complications by starting from a well-defined state: turbulence at a value $Re$ above the transition regime.
+We then perform a ``quench", an experimental protocol wherein we reduce $Re$ to a prescribed value on a very short time scale.
+We quickly reduce $Re$ to a target value in the transition regime and then observe the ensuing decay of the disordered flow.
 Relying on the universality of turbulence to study its decay is a well-established technique.
-Batchelor and Townsend, for example, performed decay experiments starting from the turbulent state to establish that viscous dissipation sets the time scale of the final decay \cite[]{batchelor1948decay}.
-Likewise this approach is similar to previous CMF pipe experiments studying individual puffs \cite[]{peixinho2006decay}, transitional plane Couette flow experiments \cite[]{bottin1998discontinuous}, and plane Couette-Poiseuille flow experiments \cite[]{liu2021decay}, but now we use it for both CMF and CPG pipe flows.
-There is numerical evidence \cite[]{quadrio2016does} that the initial conditions will be essentially the same for the turbulent state in both flows, but we find that the resulting flow behavior, in particular the behaviour of the fraction of the flow that is turbulent, $\gamma(t)$, is decidedly different in the transition regime.
+Batchelor and Townsend, for example, performed decay experiments starting from the turbulent state to establish that viscous dissipation sets the time scale of the final decay~\cite{batchelor1948decay}.
+Likewise this quenching approach is similar to previous pipe experiments studying individual puffs~\cite{peixinho2006decay,samanta2011experimental}, transitional plane Couette flow experiments~\cite{bottin1998discontinuous}, and plane Couette-Poiseuille flow experiments~\cite{liu2021decay}.